Configure alerting with Prometheus and Alertmanager#

 /etc/carbonio/carbonio-prometheus/sample-rules

-Some files are intentionally empty so administrators can define custom alerts.
+Some files are intentionally empty to allow custom rule definitions.

 To enable rules: